worl2997/Domain_based_OD_Framework/README.md

 #### [ For training ]
 --cfg :  if you already have cfg file for train, set it (else, you don't need to set it)
 --model : model name for trainig (ex: yolov3 ,yolov3-tiny)
 --domain : set domain for train  (ex: Highway, Park)
+--batch_size : set batch_size for training (default:8)
 ![domain_list](readme/parser_for_trains.PNG)

 #### [ Run main.py  example ]